AbdullahHusseinA/FilePermissionsInLinux/README.md

 The research team within our organization must revise the file permissions for specific files and directories located in the `projects` directory.
 The current permissions do not align with the appropriate level of authorization.
 Verifying and adjusting these permissions is crucial for maintaining the security of our system.
 To accomplish this, I undertook the following actions:

 ## Check File and Directory Details
-The following code demonstrates how I used Linux commands to determine the existing permissions set for a specific directory in the file system.
+The following demonstrates how I used Linux commands to determine the existing permissions set for a specific directory in the file system.

 ![App Screenshot](https://i.imgur.com/wfYzAFF.jpg)